profkosmosic/raylib-runner-cpp/README.md

 # Runner game
-Runner game where you hop over obstacles written in C++ and using the Raylib library.<br/>
+Runner game where you hop over obstacles built with C++ and the Raylib library.<br/>
 Raylib needs to be installed on your machine to build the project.

 ## OBJECTIVE